openspeedtest/Docker-Image/files/www/README.md

 ````

-Allow user to Change default limit of 6 parallel http connections to Server | Accept values above 1 and max 32
+Allow the user to Change the default limit of 6 parallel HTTP connections to the Server. `XHR` will Accept values above 1 and max 32

-pass "XHR" or "X" as a URL Parameter.
+pass `XHR` or `X` as a URL Parameter.

-7. Select different server to run a speed test
+7. Select a different server to run a speed test.